epfl-lara/leon/doc/options.rst

 * ``--manual=cmd``

   Override Leon's automated search through the space of programs during synthesis.
-  When this option is chosen, the user gets to traverse the space manually and choose how deductive synthesis rules are instantiated.
+  Instead, the user can navigate the program space manually by choosing which deductive synthesis rules is instantiated each time.

   The optional ``cmd`` argument is a series of natural numbers in the form ``n1,n1,...,nk``.
 It represents the series of command indexes that the search should instantiate at the beginning of the search.
   Useful for repeated search attempts.

 Fair-z3 Solver
 **************
 * ``--checkmodels``

-  Double-check counter-examples with evaluator
+  Double-check counter-examples with evaluator.

 * ``--codegen``

-  Use compiled evaluator instead of interpreter
+  Use compiled evaluator instead of interpreter.

 * ``--evalground``

-  Use evaluator on functions applied to ground arguments
+  Use evaluator on functions applied to ground arguments.

 * ``--feelinglucky``

-  Use evaluator to find counter-examples early
+  Use evaluator to find counter-examples early.

 * ``--unrollcores``

-  Use unsat-cores to drive unrolling while remaining fair
+  Use unsat-cores to drive unrolling while remaining fair.

 CVC4-solver
 ***********